deriv-com/flutter-deriv-packages/packages/deriv_env/README.md

 ### Getting environment variables with custom type

-Tou can also provide a `paserFactory` function to parse the value to a custom type.
+Tou can also provide a `parser` function to parse the value to a custom type.

 ```dart
 String apiKey = Env().get<String>('API_KEY', parserFactory: (String value) => value.toUpperCase());